 Laminar flow is defined as particles moving in parallel to neighbor particles where particles paths NEVER cross.

 Laminar flow is incredibly strong and does not like to break apart.
 No matter how fast the airplane wing above is moving, almost all streamlines directly in front of the wing will compress and flow smoothly around the wing without ever touching the wing.
-This fact is very important when you try to smash air onto a heating element (whether its a hot coil or other heated structure).
+This fact is very important when you try to smash air into a heating element (whether its a hot coil or other heated structure).
 Only a super thin layer of air will contact the heating element while the majority of air will pass without contact.

 Pictured below is a cross section view showing laminar flowing streamlines inside a red colored heating element tube where streamlines are represented by small dots (red and blue) moving in a laminar direction INTO your computer screen.
-If a streamline makes contact with the heating element it is colored red, and if a streamline never touches the heating element it is colored blue.
+If a streamline makes contact with the heating element it is colored red, if a streamline never touches the heating element it is colored blue.

 The Supreme Vaporizer uses a multistage air processing system to completely eliminate the streamtube effect.
 Below is an air flow diagram showing the air flow inside the Supreme Vaporizer heating element.
 Next to that diagram is a picture of the actual plates inside the heating element.
-Each plate systematically agitates air in 3 dimensionally different directions, BEFORE it sends that air to the next plate to be further processed.
+Each plate systematically agitates air in 3 dimensionally different directions BEFORE it sends that air to the next plate to be further processed.
 Using tactical corners, each plate directs air into a 180 degree turn (up-down circular spin) when air first enters the front/center of the plate, plus it creates a different spin (left-right spin) using the front/sides, then it shoots that turbulent air towards the middle of the plate (in a forward-back direction) which crashes turbulently into the middle section of the plate until that air finally stabilizes into laminar flow to enter the next plate.
 It does this 11 times until the streamtube effect is 100% eliminated.

 Most vaporizers have a very high failure rate in their air processing system due to the streamtube effect.
 Have you heard of the V.A.S. syndrome?
 It stands for Vaporizer Acquisition Syndrome and is caused by a lack of aerodynamic knowledge.
 If you don't learn how a vaporizer mechanically processes air, in order to eliminate the streamtube effect, you'll keep buying shitty vapes.
 The V.A.S. and the streamtube effect are both very real.
 Don't buy another vaporizer until you understand the streamtube effect.
 Please contact us if you have any questions.